godfreyndlovu/Applying-filters-to-SQL-queries/README.md

 '

 ### Task 2.
 Retrieve login attempts after a certain date
 In this task, I needed to narrow the focus of my search.
-I needed exclude login attempts made after 2022-05-11.
+I needed to exclude login attempts made after 2022-05-11.
 To achieve this, I used the BETWEEN and AND operators to return results between '2022-05-09' and '2022-05-11':

 ```